lyna-sher/Website/content/courses/Economics1/_index.md

 ## Language of instruction

-The class, syllabus and the reference book are in Dutch.
+The class and the reference book are in English.

 ## Learning outcomes